David-Coles-DC/reposit-test/README.md

 ```
 npx ts-node src/getRentPerTenant
 ```
-You will be prompted to enter a property id.
+You will be prompted to enter a property id (i.e p_1001).

-At the next prompt, if you would like to receive the result in pounds enter 1, if you would like it in pence then enter 2.
+At the next prompt, if you would like to receive the result in pounds enter **1**, if you would like it in pence then enter **2**.

 You will then receive your answer.
 ***